harjeet2020/sgpyoga-web/docs/blogMetadata.md

 8. **Keep descriptions concise** - Aim for 50-160 characters for optimal SEO
 9. **Use consistent category names** - Stick to established categories for better organization
 10. **Include publication time** - Use full ISO format with time for better timestamp precision
+11. **Control image display thoughtfully** - Use `imageDisplay` to optimize user experience (e.g., use `'blog-card'` for announcement posts that don't need hero images)
+12. **Fine-tune image positioning** - Use `imageCardPosition` and `imagePostPosition` to ensure the most important part of your images is visible, especially for images with off-center subjects or when using portrait-oriented photos in landscape containers

 ---